A Book from the Sky

 Title page of Book from the Sky, in pseudo-Chinese characters.
 The characters “天書” do not appear anywhere in the book.
-Notice the attested character 𠚥 diāo on the left.
+Notice the attested character diāo on the left.

-A Book from the Sky (天书 (天書, Tiānshū)) is a book produced by Chinese artist Xu Bing in the style of fine editions from the Song and Ming dynasties, but filled entirely with meaningless glyphs designed to resemble traditional Chinese characters.
-The book, which consists of four volumes totaling 604 pages, was printed in a single print run of 126 copies between 1987 and 1991, and was first publicly exhibited in October 1988, in Beijing's China Art Gallery.
+A Book from the Sky (天书 (天書, Tiānshū)) is a book produced by Chinese artist Xu Bing in the style of woodblock prints from the Song and Ming dynasties, but filled entirely with meaningless glyphs designed to resemble traditional Chinese characters.
+The book, which consists of four volumes totaling 604 pages, was printed in a single print run of 126 copies between 1987 and 1991, and was first publicly exhibited in October 1988, in Beijing's National Art Museum.

 The work was originally titled Mirror to Analyze the World: The Century’s Final Volume (析世鉴－世纪末卷 (析世鍳－世紀末卷, Xī shì jiàn—Shìjì mòjuàn)), a title which "evokes the trope of the book as jian or mirror in the venerable tradition of imperial historiography".
 However, the artist eventually felt that this title was "cumbersome" and "heavily influenced by Western forms and the current cultural climate", and decided to adopt the name that was already in popular use, Tianshu.
 In Chinese, the term tian shu (“divine writing”) originally referred to certain kinds of religious texts, but is now used to mean "gibberish"; it has thus been suggested that nonsense writing would be a more appropriate translation of the title.